Proactive Live Chat: Benefits For Businesses + Best Practices

 4. Sending product recommendations

-Product recommendations is another great tactics to drive more sales on your website.
+Product recommendations is another great tactic to drive more sales on your website.
 Send personalized product recommendations, upsell and cross-sell relevant items.
 Choose right timing, placement, and the types of products you recommend for higher customer engagement and enhanced customer experience.
-This type of live chat messages offers immense benefits: by offering relevant products to customers, you can save their time searching for the needed item, increase sales and enhance customer service.
+By offering relevant products to customers, you can save their time searching for the needed item, increase sales and enhance customer service.

 5. Providing quick FAQ